Get a free, no obligation personal loan quote with rates as low as 9.99%

 Canadians are fortunate in that they don’t have to pay out-of-pocket to see a doctor when a medical need arises.
 But that’s not the case with visits to the dentist.

-It’s estimated that the average amount spent on dental services on a per capita basis every year is $378.60 per Canadian.
+It’s estimated that the average amount spent on dental services on a per capita basis every year is $378.60 per Canadian2.
 And if there is any major dental work required, that number can easily and quickly skyrocket.
 Add several household members to the total, and the dollar figure can be too much for some Canadian families to handle.

 While many Canadians are fortunate enough to have a large portion of their dental visit costs covered by employment insurance plans, many others are left to pay for these visits on their own.
-Unfortunately, due to the high cost of seeking dental care, 1 out of 6 Canadians who have a dental need do not visit a dentist due to financial reasons, according to the Canadian Dental Association.
+Unfortunately, due to the high cost of seeking dental care, 1 out of 6 Canadians who have a dental need do not visit a dentist due to financial reasons, according to the Canadian Dental Association3.

 As a result, lower-income Canadians tend to experience more oral health problems than the general public.
 More specifically, 47% of lower-income Canadians had a dental need identified.
 That’s nearly twice the amount of higher-income Canadians.
 With finances being a clear hindrance to proper dental care, dental financing can be a solution.